 Alternately, if you enter from the LMS, the Echo360 link in the LMS course may place you directly into the Echo360 course class list.

 You can also select to export analytic metrics to a spreadsheet, and/or export select analytics for students to your LMS Gradebook.

-Clicking Engagement lets you customize the "importance" of certain aspects of participation, depending on what is most important to you as the instructor.
+Clicking WEIGHTING on the left lets you customize the "importance" of certain aspects of participation, depending on what is most important to you as the instructor.
 This can help you identify which students are not active in the way you want them to be.